datawire/ambassador-docs/docs/emissary/pre-release/topics/running/listener.md

 would also use `ingress-https`, but it explicitly overrides `statsPrefix` to `proxy-8080`.

-For complete information on which stastistics will appear for the `Listener`, see [the Envoy listener statistics documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/stats.html).
+For complete information on which statistics will appear for the `Listener`, see [the Envoy listener statistics documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/stats.html).
 Some important statistics include

 | Statistic name                                  | Type      | Description                       |
 | :-----------------------------------------------| :-------- | :-------------------------------- |